The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global electric insulator market reached a value of US$ 11.4 Billion in 2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 6% during 2021-2026.
+The global electric insulator market size reached US$ 11.7 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 16.2 Billion by 2027, exhibiting a growth rate (CAGR) of 5.5% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use industries.
 These insights are included in the report as a major market contributor.

 Electric insulators refer to materials that exhibit poor electrical conductivity due to the lack of free-flowing electric charge.
 When a source of electromotive force (EMF) is applied, they demonstrate characteristics like high resistivity and assist in efficiently concentrating the flow of the electric current.
 Apart from this, they avert the current from flowing in the direction where it is not required.
 Some of the commonly used electric insulators include ceramic, glass, composite materials, air, rubber, plastic, wood, silk, paper, etc. They are generally used for coating wires, in electricity distribution networks and as dielectrics in capacitors.